ladyymendez/bitacora/solid/O.md

 A class follows the OCP if it fulfills these two criteria:

 * Open for extension:
-	* Open for extension means that we should be able to add new features or components to the application without breaking existing code.
+	* Means that we should be able to add new features or components to the application without breaking existing code.

 * Closed for modification
-	* Closed for modification means that we should not introduce breaking changes to existing functionality, because that would force you to refactor a lot of existing code.
+	* Means that we should not introduce breaking changes to existing functionality, because that would force you to refactor a lot of existing code.

 -- [Eric Elliott](https://medium.com/@_ericelliott)

+A class is open if you can extend it, produce a subclass and do whatever you want with it—add new methods or fields, override base behavior, etc.

 ### Example
 ```
+class Classification {
+  printCaracteristics(Animal) {
+    if(Animal.type=='Carnivores')
+      return 'Print Caracteristics';
+    else
+      return 'Default Caracteristics';
+  }
+}

 class Animal {
-  constructor(name, age) {
+  constructor(name, age, type) {
     this.name = name;
     this.age = age;
+    this.type = type;
+    this.classification = new Classification();
   }
   get getName() {
     return this.name;
   }
   set setName(newName) {
     this.name = newName;
+  }
+  set setType(type) {
+    this.type = type;
+  };
+  get getDescription(){
+    return this.classification.printCaracteristics(this);
   }
   onomatopoeia(){}
 }